ErickMwazonga/knn/Readme.md

 ### Implementation Algorithm

 1. Remove Irrelevant columns
-   Remove columns which according to me do not make any contribution to our prediction.
+   `Remove columns which according to me do not make any contribution to our prediction.`

+2. Calculate Hamming distance on categorical values.
+   `For one variable, it is equal to 1 if the values between point A and point B are different, else it is equal the relative frequency of the distribution of the value across the variable.
+For multiple variables, the harmonic mean is computed up to a constant factor.`

-2. Compute global mean for numeric column and global mode for categorical ones.
+3. Compute global mean for numeric column and global mode for categorical ones.

+4.

-3. Apply the knn_impute function
+Apply the knn_impute function

 4. Build the predictive model